 - Right-click on the Sound icon from the taskbar and select Sound settings.

-- In the Output section select the Headphones option.
+- In the Output section, selects the Headphones option.

-- Test if your headphones are working properly, and if they aren’t, follow the next method.
+- Test if your headphones are working correctly, and if they aren’t, follow the next method.

 4. Run the sound troubleshooter

 - Press Windows Key + X and choose Settings from the pop-up that appears.